io-accelerate/trk-track-code/README.md

 1. Header

-    The header contains 14 bytes: 6 for magic bytes "SRCSTM" and 8 byte to store UNIX timestamp in little endian format.
+    The header contains 14 bytes: 6 for magic bytes `SRCSTM` and 8 byte to store UNIX timestamp when the snapshot was first recorded.
+The timestamp is stored in Little Endian format.

 2. Segments

     After the header, the body will contains several segments that contains snapshot of the working directory.
+The content of the segments are

+    a.
+Magic bytes, 6-bytes string.

+        This contains either `SRCKEY` or `SRCPTC` magic bytes.
+The first one means that the segment is Key Snapshot while the latter means Patch Snapshot.

+        Key Snapshot is snapshot that contains the whole files in the working directory at the time snapshot was taken.
+While Patch Snapshot contains only the difference between the files in the directory and the files taken the previous snapshots.
+There can be more than one Patch Snapshot between two Key Snapshots.

+    b.
+Timestamp, 8-bytes long integer in Little Endian format.

+        This timestamp stores the number of seconds since the first snapshot was taken.
+Naturally the timestamp of the first snapshot is zero.

+    c.
+Size, 8-bytes long integer in Little Endian format.

+        This contains the size of the payload stored in the end of the segment.

+    d.
+Checksum, 20-bytes string.

+        This contains MD5 hash of the payload data for consistency checking.

+    e.
+Tag, 256-bytes string.

+        This contains the tag name of the current snapshot.
+When the file is being exported to git repository, the tag will be used to make git tag of the snapshot's git commit.

+    f.
+Payload.

+        For Key Snapshot, the payload contains Zip data containing the snapshot.
+        As for Patch Snapshot, the payload contains patch in Diff format.
+The diff data is compressed using Gzip.

 ## Development